raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 <img src="../img/S4-27.png" width="700">

-In fact, we are now seeing that this layer is going to be very difficult to use.
+In fact, we are now seeing that this layer is going to be very difficult to use, and that the geometries also look very scattered around.
+It's time to change gears and look for another dataset.

 Let's see if we can find a dataset that's better suited to working with the attribute table.
-Let's use the reference provider for these questions: we'll use [Transport for London's cycling data](https://cycling.data.tfl.gov.uk/).
-Download the `CycleRoutes.kml` file to your Session4 working folder (a copy of it is also available in the geopackage on the GitHub).
+The reference provider for these questions in the Geeater London Metropolitan Area is _Transport for London_; we'll use [their cycling data](https://cycling.data.tfl.gov.uk/).
+On this page, download the `CycleRoutes.kml` file (_the page is very packed, just use `Ctrl + F` or `⌘ + F` to jump to the file_).
+Save it into your Session4 working folder (if you're having issues, a copy of it is also available in the geopackage on the GitHub as `Tfl_CycleRoutes`).

 <img src="../img/S4-28.png" width="700">